Hayflick/Hayflick/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on finishing my master's degree in computer science, focused on artificial intelligence, data mining, database management, and data engineering.
+- 🔭 I’m a supply chain analyst pivoting into ML engineering and research with supply chain applications.
+I'm currently working on finishing my master's degree in computer science, focused on artificial intelligence, data mining, database management, and data engineering.
+My background is in computer science, biochemistry, and supply chain management.

-- 🌱 I’m currently learning database management implementation and optimization of complex data processing systems, primarily in PostgreSQL.
+- 🌱 In addition to working as an analyst, I'm taking two graduate courses in database management implementation and optimization of scalable data processing systems (primarily in PostgreSQL).

 - 💬 Reach out if you want to collaborate on a project and need a data guy, or just want to talk about computers, math, or science!